techmely/hoc-lap-trinh/java/02-java-co-ban/11-bien-va-pham-vi-bien-trong-java/bien-va-pham-vi-bien-trong-java.md

 ```

 ::result

-    <code>Exception in thread "main" java.lang.Error: Unresolved compilation problem: The local variable n may not have been initialized</code>
+Exception in thread "main" java.lang.Error: Unresolved compilation problem: The local variable n may not have been initialized
 ::

 ### Biến biến instance (biến toàn cục) trong java